A prime decomposition theorem for string links in a thickened surface: Preliminaries

 for some braids $B_1,B_2$.
-In the case of classical string links, the notion of braid-equivalence via stacking products with braids was proposed and studied in~\cite{BlairBurkeKoytcheff}.
+In the case of classical string links, the notion of braid equivalence via stacking products with braids was proposed and studied in~\cite{BlairBurkeKoytcheff}.
 In particular, the paper gives proof of the aforementioned fact.
 The latter proof can be extended to our situation with minor obvious changes.